Translate

 HSI Presentations

-In an effort to support the broader campus in advancing Cal Poly’s journey toward becoming an HSI, the Office of University Diversity and Inclusion offers educational presentations to departments and units.
+In an effort to support the broader campus in advancing Cal Poly’s journey toward becoming an HSI, Culture and Institutional Excellence offers educational presentations to departments and units.
 These presentations aim to deepen understanding of servingness and support campus-wide efforts to better serve Latinx students and all members of the Cal Poly community.

 HSI Mini-Grants